Spaces And Organizations

 • Reconnect the profile there

-When you move a profile manually, you will permanently lose all scheduled posts, drafts, conversations, and tagging history associated with that profile.
-Reporting history and data is preserved.
+When you move a profile manually, you will permanently lose all scheduled posts, drafts, conversations, and tagging history associated with that profile in the original Space.
+Reporting history is preserved.

 Let the support team do it

-If you've just connected profiles, or if you're an agency that accidentally connected all client profiles into one Space, reach out to Statusbrew support.
+If you've just connected profiles to the wrong Space, or if you're an agency that accidentally added all client profiles into one Space, reach out to Statusbrew support via live chat.
 The team can move profiles across Spaces for you.

 Even when support handles the move, the same data loss applies: scheduled posts, drafts, conversations, and tagging history will not carry over.
 Reporting history is preserved.